PauliusMacernis/KnowledgeBase/kickstart/Symfony4.md

   - `composer require debug --dev`
     - `./bin/console debug:router`
     - `./bin/console debug:autowiring`
+    - `./bin/console debug:container --parameters` - list all parameters on the container
     - `./bin/console debug:container --show-private` - list all services on the container
     - `./bin/console debug:container --show-private log` - list all services on the container that contains "log"
     - `./bin/console debug:container monolog.logger` - info on the service